 - Return the postcard by May 17 and read through the Welcome to Muhlenberg booklet.

 Complete the rsvp postcard on the front of the booklet that you received by mail and return it to the college by May 17 to ensure your appointment or call the office at 484-664-3130 to reschedule your day, if necessary.
 Highlight that day on your calendar and call the office as soon as possible should any conflicts arise.

-- Examine the First-Year Seminars being offered (link will be added in late April).
+- Examine the First-Year Seminars being offered.

 First-year students are required to roster one First-Year Seminar, either in the fall or the spring semester.
 Carefully read each description in the First-Year Seminars Brochure and choose eight seminars.
 Rank your eight choices in order of your preference.
 Make sure that you would be comfortable taking all of your eight selected seminars.
 (If you are a Muhlenberg Scholar, DANA Scholar or RJ Fellow, you will be pre-assigned to the appropriately designated First-Year Seminar.)